EOP-OMB/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-supplemental-nutrition-a-8824f439.md

     Failure_to_Access_Data: 9035.39
     Financial: 8032.46171
     Inability_to_Access_Data: 0.0
-    cyp3: '9035.39'
+    Overpayments_Outside_Control_Amount: '9035.39'
-    cyp4_1: Overpayments related to Supplemental Nutrition Assistance Program (SNAP) are outside of the Food and Nutrition Service's control because SNAP benefits are processed and administered by State agencies.
+    Overpayments_Outside_Control_Why: Overpayments related to Supplemental Nutrition
+      Assistance Program (SNAP) are outside of the Food and Nutrition Service's control because SNAP benefits are processed and administered by State agencies.
 FNS provides State agencies with guidance related to eligibility determinations, provides oversight and technical assistance to States, and measures and reports improper payments.
-      State agencies make decisions about how to administer the program amongst various policy options, waivers, and demonstration projects; directly determines eligibility for SNAP; and provides benefits to recipients.
+State agencies make decisions about how to administer the program amongst various policy options, waivers, and demonstration projects;
+      directly determines eligibility for SNAP; and provides benefits to recipients.
       Therefore, FNS must work with its State agency partners to measure, monitor, and address improper payments.
-  rap5: Supplemental Nutrition Assistance Program (SNAP) benefits are processed and
-    administered by State agencies, with Food and Nutrition Service (FNS) oversight.
-    State policy options, organizational structures, and use of technology vary from State to State.
-FNS provides oversight and technical assistance to States in measuring and reporting improper payments.
-Because FNS does not provide benefits directly to recipients, the Program must work through its State administering agencies to measure, monitor, and address improper payments and is not positioned to determine or control each State agency's internal controls, human capital, or information systems.
-  rap6: "The Food and Nutrition Service (FNS) has not determined a tolerable rate\
-    \ for the Supplemental Nutrition Assistance Program (SNAP). \n"
-  rnp3: "\"The Food and Nutrition Service (FNS) will continue to conduct training\
-    \ to assist State agencies in identifying the specific corrective actions needed\
-    \ to address the root causes of error found in their States.
-FNS will also utilize\
-    \ its payment error report and dashboard tools to provide technical support to\
-    \ State agencies as they implement corrective actions to ensure the root causes\
-    \ being addressed are properly targeted. \n\nIn addition, FNS has updated the\
-    \ Keys to Payment Accuracy, a document for State Supplemental Nutrition Assistance\
-    \ Program (SNAP) administering agencies on key strategies for improving payment\
-    \ accuracy.
-As part of the development of the update, FNS focused on solutions\
-    \ that incorporate caseload size and administrative characteristics to address\
-    \ variations in SNAP administration across all 53 SNAP State and Territorial agencies.\
-    \ \n\nIn Fiscal Year (FY) 2024, FNS provided non-competitive grants for third\
-    \ party income verification services for all State SNAP agencies based on state\
-    \ population size.
-Errors related to earned income regularly account for the top\
-    \ three causes of error nationally and within State agencies.
-These third party\
-    \ income verification services provide States with improved resources to accurately\
-    \ determine income for the SNAP benefit calculation.
-FNS  awarded the contract\
-    \ in October 2023 and then made the income verification resource available to\
-    \ all States shortly thereafter. \""
-  rnp4: The Food and Nutrition Act of 2008, as amended, provides disincentives in
-    the form of financial penalties to encourage States to accurately issue Supplemental Nutrition Assistance Program (SNAP) benefits and maintain low improper payment rates.
-The liability process to establish financial penalties against State agencies is statutory.
-In addition, the Food and Nutrition Service (FNS) has a regulatory process that requires States to enter into corrective actions at the State level to address payment error rates that exceed six percent, a standard established by law.
-  rtp1: Unknown because the agency has not yet determined the tolerable rate for this
-    program
-  rtp4_2: Supplemental Nutrition Assistance Prgoram (SNAP) benefits are processed
-    and administered by State agencies, with Food and Nutrition Service (FNS) oversight.
-    State policy options, organizational structures, and use of technology vary from State to State, resulting in different root causes contributing to payment errors.
-    FNS provides oversight and technical assistance to States in measuring and reporting improper payments.
-Because FNS does not provide benefits directly to recipients, the Program must work through its State administering agencies to measure, monitor, and address improper payments.
-As a result of this statutory structure, establishing a tolerable rate that would apply to each State agency has proved difficult.
   underpayments:
     Address_Location: 0.0
     Contractor_Provider_Status: 0.0